-Wood exchanges moisture only with the surrounding air when it is not in contact with liquid water.
-Wood loses moisture, which could include free water, when present, and bound water, when the ambient humidity is low.
-The relative humidity (RH) drops as the temperature increases with other factors remaining the same in an environment.
-The drying of wood is fastest under warm, dry, and ventilated conditions.
-On the other hand, wood may gain moisture, which only becomes bound water, when the ambient humidity is high.
-The interactions with the water vapour in the air are called sorption, including both desorption, i.e., the loss of bound water, and adsorption, i.e., the gain of bound water.
-For pre-dried wood, the moisture in the air does not introduce liquid water and will not increase the MC above 30%, unless the vapour condenses on the wood surfaces under extreme conditions and the wood is exposed to liquid water long enough.
+Wood loses moisture, which could include free water when present, and bound water, when the ambient humidity is low.
+The relative humidity (RH) drops as the temperature increases with other factors remaining the same in a given environment.
+Wood dries fastest under warm, dry, and ventilated conditions.
+On the other hand, wood may gain moisture from the surrounding air, increasing the amount of bound water, when the ambient humidity is high.
+The interactions with the water vapour in the air are called sorption, including both desorption, i.e., loss of bound water (causing shrinkage), and adsorption, i.e., gain of bound water (causing swelling).
+The moisture in the air does not introduce liquid water and will not increase the MC of wood above 30% (i.e., fibre saturation point), unless vapour condenses on the wood surfaces under extreme conditions and the wood is exposed to the condensed water long enough.

 Under constant humidity and temperature conditions, the wood will achieve an EMC when it no longer gains or loses moisture (i.e., when there is a balance between desorption and adsorption).
 In practice wood never reaches an EMC under the fluctuating environmental conditions encountered in construction.
 However, because wood gains and loses moisture slowly, the MC will normally fluctuate over a small range within a certain environment, and this stable MC can be considered an EMC in practice.
-Figure 3 shows the average EMC, i.e., isothermal sorption curves of solid softwood (e.g., S-P-F, Douglas fir) with changes in RH at two levels of temperature (with data based on FPL 2010).
+Figure 4 shows the average EMC, i.e., isothermal sorption curves of solid softwood (e.g., S-P-F, Douglas fir) with changes in RH at two levels of temperature (with data based on FPL 2010).
 The EMC of wood is primarily determined by the RH of the environment.
 Other factors including temperature (under a given RH), wood species, and drying history all have small effects and can be neglected for practical purposes.
-Figure 3 also includes the EMC of OSB, plywood, and a type of lowdensity fibreboard (with data based on Kumaran 2002).
-Wood-based composite products usually have an EMC lower than that of the parent wood material due to the added chemicals (e.g., adhesive, wax) and the high temperature treatment during manufacture (Onysko et al. 2010).
-Related to this sorption behavior, Table 2 provides typical MC ranges under outdoor sheltered or indoor environmental conditions in different climates in Canada (from CWC 2005, Table 5.3).
-However, when wood is exposed on a construction site, liquid water sources (e.g., rain, snow) usually play a more controlling role in the performance than sorption alone.
+Figure 4 also includes the EMC of OSB, plywood, and a type of lowdensity fibreboard (with data based on Kumaran 2002).
+Wood-based composites (e.g., OSB) often have an EMC lower than that of the parent wood material due to the added chemicals (e.g., adhesive, wax) and the high temperature treatment during manufacture (Onysko et al. 2010).
+Related to this sorption behavior, Table 2 provides typical MC ranges under outdoor sheltered or indoor environmental conditions in different climates in Canada (excerpted from CWC 2005, Table 5.3).
+However, when wood is exposed on a construction site, liquid water sources (e.g., rain, snow, vapour condensation) usually play a more controlling role in the performance than sorption alone.
 See Section 4.1 and 4.2 for detailed discussions.

-Figure 3 Representative isothermal sorption curves: equilibrium moisture content of solid wood and wood-based composites at various relative humidity levels (data sources: FPL 2010; Kumaran 2002)
+Figure 4 Representative isothermal sorption curves: equilibrium moisture content of solid wood and wood-based composites at various relative humidity levels (data sources: FPL 2010; Kumaran 2002)

-Table 2: Typical equilibrium moisture content ranges of wood materials in different climates (from CWC 2005)
+Table 2 Typical equilibrium moisture content ranges of wood materials in different climates (excerpted from CWC 2005, Table 5.3)

-Location Average EMC (%) Winter EMC (%) Summer EMC (%)
+Location in Can ada Average EMC (%) Winter EMC (%) Summer EMC (%)

-West coast indoors 10 - 11 8 12
+indoors 10 - 11 8 12

-sheltered outdoors 15 - 16 18 13
+West coast sheltered outdoors 15 - 16 18 13

-indoors 6 - 7 5 8
+Drairios (o a indoors 6 - 7 5 8

-Prairies sheltered outdoors 11 - 12 12 10
+Prairies (e.g., Alberta) sheltered outdoors 11 - 12 12 10

-Central Canada indoors 7 - 8 5 10
+Central (e.g., indoors 7 - 8 5 10

-sheltered outdoors 13 - 14 17 10
+Ontario, Quebec) sheltered outdoors 13 - 14 17 10

 indoors 8 - 9 7 10

 East coast sheltered outdoors 14 - 15 19 12